Trey Mancini Player Props: Cubs vs. Padres

 Trey Mancini At The Plate

-- Mancini is hitting .232 with a double, two home runs and two walks.
+- Mancini has a double, two home runs and four walks while batting .239.

-- In 55.6% of his games this season (10 of 18), Mancini has picked up at least one hit, and in four of those games (22.2%) he recorded multiple hits.

-- He has gone deep in two of 18 games played this year, and in 2.7% of his plate appearances.
+- Mancini has reached base via a hit in 11 games this year (of 19 played), and had multiple hits in four of those games.

+- In 19 games played this season, he has gone deep in two of them.

-- In 33.3% of his games this season, Mancini has had at least one RBI.
-He's picked up more than one in 16.7% and driven in three or more of his team's runs in three contests.
+- In 31.6% of his games this year, Mancini has picked up at least one RBI.
+In three of those games (15.8%) he recorded more than one RBI, while accounting for three or more of his team's runs in three contests.

-- In four games this year (22.2%), he has scored, including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.